 Service description

-Increase security by using a second independent factor for the proof of identity.
+Increasing security by using an additional independent factor for identity verification.

-• The authentication service offers you Multi-Factor Authentication (MFA).
+• The authentication service offers multi-factor authentication (MFA).

-The activation (or deactivation) of the Multi-Factor Authentication (MFA) is done via the TU Portal, opens an external URL in a new window.
-Either by clicking "Set up now" in the blue banner below the headline or by clicking the button "Set up Multi-Factor Authentication (MFA)" at the bottom of the page.
+You can enable (or disable) multi-factor authentication (MFA) via the TU Login Portal:, opens an external URL in a new window either by clicking “Enable now” in the blue banner under the heading, or by clicking the “Multi-factor authentication (MFA)” button at the bottom of the page.

-As part of the activation process, you will receive a secret code that you must transfer to the installed key generator of a personal device in the form of a QR code, or string.
-The generator generates a new key every 30 seconds, calculated from the current time and code.
-For this reason, the clocks of client and server must be approximately synchronized.
-No internet connection is required to generate a key.
+As part of the activation process, you will receive a secret code that you must enter into an authenticator app in the form of a QR code or a string of characters.
+The authenticator app generates a new MFA code every 30 seconds.
+For this reason, the client and server clocks must be roughly synchronized.
+An internet connection is not required to generate an MFA code.

 Notice